Institute for Public Health Innovation (IPHI) Logo

 The Public Health Infrastructure Grant (PHIG) provides substantial resources to support and strengthen state and local health department capacity and impact through CDC funding.

 The National Network of Public Health Institutes (NNPHI) received CDC funding through the OE22-2203: Strengthening U.S. Public Health Infrastructure, Workforce, and Data Systems grant to provide technical assistance to state and local health departments (LHDs) using a “Hub and Spoke Model.”
 This model is a method to organize and distribute public health expertise, involving a central hub that coordinates and aligns training and technical assistance provided by spokes to health departments.
 NNPHI is partnering with nine regional Hubs to support a tailored technical assistance response.
-As the Region 3 Hub, Public Health Management Corporation (PHMC) subcontracted $250,000 to IPHI to serve as a spoke.
+As the Region 3 Hub, Public Health Management Corporation (PHMC) subcontracted IPHI to serve as a spoke.

 To learn more about IPHI’s public health infrastructure support, please contact Senior Vice President Mike Royster at [email protected].